 Hard Rock rolls out Sportsbook app

-The Palm Beach Kennel Club is one of five pari-mutual facilities that partnered with Florida's Seminole Tribe on sports betting.
+The Palm Beach Kennel Club is one of five parimutuel facilities that partnered with Florida's Seminole Tribe on sports betting.

-"They're going to do some beta testing on this thing for the next few days," said Kennel Club's President, Pat Rooney.
-"Make sure everything is working the way it's supposed to, there's no kinks or any technical difficulties with it.
+"They're going to do some beta testing on this thing for the next few days, make sure everything is working the way it's supposed to, (that) there's no kinks or any technical difficulties with it," Palm Beach Kennel Club President Pat Rooney said.

 But the app's launch does not mean an end to the legal challenges.
 A hearing in federal court is set for later this week.

-"As well as Amendment 3 that voters approved Amendment 3 on the ballot in 2018 with over 71% of the vote, that gives the voters, not politicians, in Tallahassee and Washington the final say," he said.
+"Voters approved Amendment 3 on the ballot in 2018 with over 71% of the vote," he said.
+"That gives the voters, not politicians in Tallahassee and Washington, the final say."

-This spring, Governor Ron DeSantis reached a gambling deal with the Seminole Tribe.
-A deal that was then approved by state legislators.
+This spring, Gov. Ron DeSantis reached a gambling deal with the Seminole Tribe.
+The deal that was then approved by state legislators.

 Sowinski said the compact allows for betting on not only a single game but also every single play.